Search for

 DESCRIPTION:

-What eventually became the 777 project began when several airlines expressed a desire for an airliner with a capacity in between the 767-300 and 747-400.
+What eventually became the 777 project began when several airlines expressed desire for an airliner with a capacity in between the 767-300 and 747-400.
 The 777 is designed for both intercontinental and transcontinental routes and is targeted primarily at the Pacific rim market.
-The overall design is typical of previous Boeing airliners except it is equipped with only two engines, unlike the transcontinental 707 and 747.
+The design is typical of previous Boeing airliners except it is equipped with only two engines, unlike the transcontinental 707 and 747.

 HISTORY: